aditink/algebraic_simplification_cesar/README.md

 `./simplify -a "(and (or (> B (* (^ (+ (* 2 e) (* (- 2) p)) (- 1)) (^ v 2))) (<= v 0)) (> e p))" "(and (> B 0) (>= v 0))"`
 outputs on the commandline the simplified formula
 `(> (* B (* 2 (- e p))) (^ v 2))`

+This command should be used in whichever folder you have copied the binary `simplify` to.
+If you used the commands in the setup section above, this is the directory into which you cloned the repository.

 ## Usage: Recompiling
 To recompile and then simplify formula f against assumptions a, use